syncfusion-content/wpf-docs/wpf/SfTextBoxExt/Dealing-with-Suggestion-Box.md

 ## Opening suggestion box on focus

 Suggestion box can be shown whenever the control receives focus using the `ShowSuggestionsOnFocus` property.
-At this time, suggestion list is the complete list of data source.
+At that time, suggestion list is the complete list of data source.

 {% tabs %}